Subscribe

 Option 2: Meet With Transition Strip

 If you’re transitioning from one hardwood to another, you could also opt for a seam binder instead of a transition strip.
 Seam binders are like regular wood floor planks that run along the edge of your flooring.
 Your installation crew should be able to take flooring materials and transition best practices into account.
-For example, if you’re transitioning between two hardwood floors where expansion and contraction are a concern, be sure the T-molding or seam binder isn’t attached to the flooring.
+For example, if you’re transitioning between two hardwood floors where expansion and contraction are a concern, make sure the T-molding or seam binder isn’t attached to the flooring.

 Types of Transition Moldings